-Okay, here’s the deal: most of you was never you anyway.
-First off, if you take all of the cells that make up your being, only 10% of them are “you.”
-The other 90% are all the microbes that live in and on you.
+First off, if we take all of the cells that make up our being, only 10% of them are actually something we could call ‘me.’
+The other 90% of the rest of us are all the microbes that live in and on you.
 Did you get that?
-90% of what you think of as “you” is in fact other creatures living in and on you.
-And without them, you could not hope to survive in your current state.
-You’re more like a planet than a person.
-And all of these other organisms are what bring you to life.
-You’re oceans and mountains and weather—but the trees and fish and animals that bring you to life are distinct beings, separate and yet connected to you.
+90% of what you think of as ‘you’ is in reality, other creatures living in and on ‘you.’
+And without them, none of us could hope to survive in our current state.

 For those that would like to know more about how you’re an actual super-organism, I’m including a link to the podcast of that episode of CBC’s Quirks and Quarks: